 The iPad Pro is a great choice if you are strictly a digital artist or if you feel the iPads easily fit your workflow, in that case you will love the drawing experience provided by it.

 3. Samsung Galaxy Tab S7+ – Standalone Android tablet with great drawing features

 If you are an artist and you like the freedom and customizability that Android offers than you would love this one.

-Display – Color and Resolution
+Display – Color, and Resolution

-S Pen – The Samsung stylus
+S Pen – The improved stylus with 9ms response time

 Till now we have seen a number of tablets measuring 10 to 13 inches.
 These tablets are great in terms of portability but they do compromise with screen size.